paulbrodersen/somnotate/README.md

 ## Is this software for you?

-*Tl;dr: if your data stems from experimental animal research (not human clinical research) and you only have a few annotated recordings (at least 5 but less than a thousand), then Somnotate is for you.*
+*If your data stems from experimental animal research (not human clinical research), and you only have a few annotated recordings (at least 5 but less than a thousand), then Somnotate is for you.
+If you are interested in intermediate states and/or vigilance state dynamics, Somnotate might still be of interest even if the availability of annotated training data is a non-issue.
+The following is an opinionated introduction to automated polysomnography in general and Somnotate in particular, which I would have liked to write in the accompanying paper, but that I would have struggled to get past peer-review.*

 ---